best xppen drawing tablets

 5. XPPen Artist 15.6 Pro V2

-The updated XPPen Artist 15.6 Pro V2 is positioned as a cost-effective option, it competes well in the entry-level display drawing tablet market.
+The updated XPPen Artist 15.6 Pro V2 is positioned as a cost-effective option that competes well in the entry-level 15.6-inch display drawing tablet market.

 Despite a slightly thick bezel, the XPPen Artist 15.6 Pro V2 remains compact and lightweight, making it easily portable.
 Even better, It support single usb-c to usb-c cable connection.